01

 A realistic timing guide for custom engagement rings, including fast paths, CAD projects, approvals, and proposal deadlines.

-Read guideSend a photo of the style you like, your rough budget range, timeline, and whether you prefer natural, laboratory-grown, or want to compare both.
+A photo of the style you like, your rough budget, your timeline, and whether you want natural, lab-grown, or to compare both.
+One text covers all of it.

 Start with a diamond, a setting direction, a photo, or a CAD concept.